kfed/playwright/README.md

 Go to the site https://www.saucedemo.com/

 1) Login with valid/invalid users
-2) Addd multiple items to cart and verify checkout
+2) Add multiple items to cart and verify checkout
 3) Sort items by price/name
 4) Complete end-to-end order